Tuesday, May 8, 2012

 Randy's reply:

-"Sorry for what it was great I have rased [sic] 3 boys it tug [tough] when they are tired thanks for bringing dawn up thanks for going to dinner drive safe"
+"Sorry for what it was great.
+I have raised [sic] 3 boys it tugs [tough] when they are tired.
+Thanks for bringing Dawn up, thanks for going to dinner.
+Drive safe,"

-It was very difficult.
-The boys were fast a sleep on our long drive home by the time we got home.
-I put them in bed and I was utterly exhausted as I cried myself to sleep.
+It was tough.
+The boys were fast asleep on our long drive home when we got home.
+I put them in bed.
+I grabbed the covers and tucked myself in on the couch.
+I was utterly exhausted as I cried myself to sleep.

 Christopher Fusaro is the author of Captain Imperfecto